 As an “Irish” blogger I am often asked about Irish things, like “where’s best to celebrate Saint Paddy’s day”, which is just a ridiculously hard question to ask me, given I’ve never celebrated Saint Patrick’s Day in my life.
-Because in Bangor, along with many ‘unionist’ parts of Northern Ireland, there are no celebrations.
+Because in the city of Bangor, along with many ‘unionist’ parts of Northern Ireland, there are no celebrations.
 And while people do push the idea of St Paddy’s Day in Bangor, the last thing we need is more contentious parades, with drunks and flegs, and it’s just a really bad idea.
 So the closest I have ever been to Saint Patrick’s Day celebrations was when stumbling out from Great Victoria Street Station in Belfast, only to realise the tri-colours, drunks, police and impending riots, and turned back on to the train home again.
 I was as a kid at the time.
 And in many ways, Irish culture is still very alien to me, where the closest I would ever come to ‘Ireland’ was Belfast International Airport, on flights as far from here as possible.
 But with my more recent returns I have promised to embrace and explore the contrasting cultures of the island, and where better to start than with Saint Patricks Day in Downpatrick.
 The burial place of Saint Patrick, where parades are less sectarian, the crowds are more family-friendly, and it’s just much more culturally significant.

 Saint Patrick’s Burial Grounds